AmazonSWCollab/OpenDoors/README.md

 OpenDoors is a disabled-led review site for ADA accessibility in local businesses and buildings.
 Our GitHub repo provides a platform for sharing experiences and knowledge to promote inclusion.
 Join us in opening doors for everyone.

-This is the official GitHub repository for the Open Doors website, which includes the front end & React, and the back end with Express.
+This is the official GitHub repository for the OpenDoors website, which includes the front end & React, and the back end with Express.

 ## How to run